 Understanding the Poll

-In most of the 121 countries and territories where the 2021 World Risk Poll was conducted, researchers spoke to a sample of around 1,000 people aged 15 or above through telephone or face-to-face interviews.
-They spoke to larger samples in China, Russia, and India, which have large populations.
+In most of the countries where the World Risk Poll is conducted, researchers speak to a sample of around 1,000 people aged 15 or above through telephone or face-to-face interviews.
+They speak to larger samples in countries like China, Russia and India, which have especially large populations.

-The samples were nationally representative; they closely match certain characteristics of the entire nation’s adults, such as the number of people in each age group.
-This means the sample’s responses to questions about risks and perceptions are likely to be similar to the way everyone would answer them.
+The samples are nationally representative, meaning they closely match certain characteristics of the entire country’s adult population, such as the number of people in each age group.
+This means the sample’s responses to questions about risk are likely to be similar to those the population as a whole would give.

-In some cases, the World Risk Poll targeted questions to the relevant populations.
-For example, questions about safety at work were only asked to employed people.
+In some cases, the World Risk Poll targets questions to the relevant populations.
+For example, questions about safety at work are typically only asked to employed people.
 This is to avoid misleading results from people answering questions about experiences they have not had.

 The fishermen in our community in Bangladesh will go out sea fishing even with a cyclone or a storm approaching, because the risk of not catching fish and not being able to eat feels more present.